EC is the name of a chemotherapy combination. It is made up of the following drugs. The pronunciation is in brackets.

 You usually have EC chemotherapy as a course of several cycles of treatment.
 This means that you have the drugs and then a rest to allow your body to recover.

-You have both drugs every 2 to 3 weeks and then a break with no treatment.
-You have between 3 and 6 cycles, taking 3 to 4 months in total.
+You have both drugs every 2 or 3 weeks and then a break with no treatment.
+Each 2 or 3 weeks is a

 The treatment usually takes just over an hour each time however you may be at the hospital for longer.